ilkkamtk/monikanavajulkaiseminen/week3/03-oop.md

 ## Object oriented programming

-Object oriented programming (OOP) is a programming paradigm that uses objects and classes.
+Object-oriented programming (OOP) is a programming paradigm that uses objects and classes.
 It is based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).

 ### Classes and objects